sylvainloiseau/pylift/README.md

 ## List values for a given field

 Print all the values for a given field.
-For instance, for extracting the list of head forms:
+For instance, for extracting the list of categories:

 ```console
 $ liftlex values --field=category tests/data/FlexLiftExport.lift